ElektraInitiative/libelektra/doc/help/kdb-record-start.md

 If there is already a previous session, this only changes the parent key.
 If you want to make sure you start at a clean state, use `kdb record-reset` first.
 By default, all changes to the KDB are recorded.
-The optional parameter `parent_key` can be used to restrict recording to a specific subtree of the KDB.

 Note: when you activate session recording, concurrency of Elektra will be somewhat limited.
 As long as it is active, a global lock will be created to ensure no two processes will write data simultaneously.